 More than forty five years have passed since Roe V Wade made abortion legal in the United States.
 With the passage of time, we are now more aware of the many ways abortion can hurt us.

 All of these may be the result of a previous abortion.

-Our Project Rachel is part of a nationwide effort to help women who are suffering from an abortion.
+The Salt Lake Diocese' Project Rachel program is part of a nationwide effort to help women who are suffering from an abortion.
 If you have been hurt by an abortion, you may want to speak to your parish priest or deacon for spiritual healing.
-You are also welcome to call our Project Rachel therapist, Amy Davis, for mental health needs.
-Appointments can be made by calling 801 328-8641 and leaving a message for her.
-Your parish priest or deacon can also provide information to reach her.
+You are also welcome to call our Project Rachel therapist for mental health needs.
+Confidential appointments can be made by calling 801-328-8641 and leaving a message.
+The Project Rachel therapist will contact you to schedule your appointment.

 The Project Rachel ministry welcomes your prayer support.
-We are expanding our ministry to those who would like in this crucial way.
-If you are interested in being part of the Project Rachel prayer team, please contact Catherine Stokes at: firstname.lastname@example.org.
+We are expanding our ministry to include those who would like to participate in this crucial way.
+If you are interested in being part of the Project Rachel prayer team, please contact Catherine Stokes at: email@example.com.